centrifugal/centrifugo/docs/content/server/engines.md

 ## Nats broker

 Starting from Centrifugo v2.6.0 it's possible to scale with [Nats](https://nats.io/) PUB/SUB server.
+Keep in mind, that Nats called a **broker** here, **not an Engine** – Nats integration only implements PUB/SUB part of Engine, so carefully read limitations below.

 Known limitations: